VinawoodVinawood *

 APA PS 1-19USA, CanadaExterior classificationCyclic exposure + shear test

-The key insight for international buyers is that adhesive performance transcends national standards.
-Whether you specify EN 314 Class 3, IS 303 BWP, AS/NZS Bond Type A, or APA Exterior — you are describing the same fundamental requirement: an adhesive bond that survives sustained water immersion and heat cycling without delamination.
+Adhesive performance transcends national standards.
+Whether you specify EN 314 Class 3, IS 303 BWP, AS/NZS Bond Type A, or APA Exterior, you are describing the same fundamental requirement: a bond that survives sustained water immersion and heat cycling without delamination.
 When sourcing from a manufacturer in a different country than your project location, specify the adhesive performance requirement (WBP / EN 314 Class 3) alongside any national standard compliance needed for local building code or tender requirements.

 Frequently Asked Questions

-Not exactly.
-WBP (Weather and Boil Proof) describes the adhesive bond performance — the bond survives sustained water immersion and boiling without delamination.
-However, the plywood panel itself is not fully waterproof.
-The wood veneers will absorb moisture over time, potentially causing swelling or dimensional change.
-WBP means the glue will not fail even when wet — but the wood component still interacts with moisture.
-For formwork and marine applications, the WBP bond ensures structural integrity across hundreds of wet-dry cycles.
+No. WBP describes the adhesive bond performance — the bond survives sustained water immersion and boiling without delaminating.
+The plywood panel itself is not fully waterproof; the wood veneers will absorb moisture over time, potentially causing swelling or dimensional change.
+WBP means the glue will not fail even when wet, but the wood component still interacts with moisture.
+For formwork and marine applications, the WBP bond ensures structural integrity across many wet-dry cycles.

 Can melamine glue be WBP rated?